nasa/cumulus/docs/deployment/README.md

     - username: <user2>
 ```

-##### Configure EarthData application
+### Configure EarthData application

 The Cumulus stack is expected to authenticate with [Earthdata Login](https://urs.earthdata.nasa.gov/documentation).
 You must create and register a new application.
 Use the [User Acceptance Tools (UAT) site](https://uat.urs.earthdata.nasa.gov) unless you changed `urs_url` above.
 Follow the directions on [how to register an application.](https://wiki.earthdata.nasa.gov/display/EL/How+To+Register+An+Application).
 Use any url for the `Redirect URL`, it will be deleted in a later step.
 Also note the password in step 3 and client ID in step 4 use these to replace `clientid` and `clientpassword` in the `.env` file in the next step.

-##### Set up an environment file:
+### Set up an environment file

-_If you're adding a new deployment to an existing configuration repository or re-deploying an existing Cumulus configuration you should skip to [Deploy the Cumulus Stack](#deploy-the-cumulus-stack), as these values should already be configured._
+_If you're adding a new deployment to an existing configuration repository or re-deploying an existing Cumulus configuration you should skip to [Deploy the Cumulus Stack](#deploy), as these values should already be configured._

-Copy `app/.env.sample to app/.env` and add CMR/earthdata client [credentials](#Credentials):
+Copy `app/.env.sample to app/.env` and add CMR/earthdata client [credentials](#credentials):

     CMR_PASSWORD=cmrpassword
     EARTHDATA_CLIENT_ID=clientid